dracula/draculatheme.com/blog/a-vampire-needs-your-help.md

 I realized that people are only interested in themes because they want to be more productive.
 For a long time, I avoided talking about productivity tips here since that's not Dracula's primary focus.
 But I decided to create something new...

-Now I'm going to shift my attention to Dracula Pro, but before I start making all these assumptions about what people need, I want to ask - **what's important to you?**
+Now I'm going to shift my attention to Dracula PRO, but before I start making all these assumptions about what people need, I want to ask - **what's important to you?**

 [Help me build this new thing](https://draculatheme.typeform.com/to/VjaC6t) by answering some questions about your dev setup.